 - There are no controlled sanitary landfill sites

-- Citizens are not aware of the relationship between ways of disposing off waste and the resulting environmental and public health problems
+- Citizens are not aware of the relationship between ways of disposing of wastes and the resulting environmental and public health problems

-The unavailability of proper disposal methods and resources for solid waste managing results in various environmental and human health hazard effects.
-Problems can spread over a wide area.
+The unavailability of proper disposal methods and resources for solid waste management results in various environmental and human health hazard effects.
+Such problems or effects can spread over a wide area.

 - Skin and eye infections are common